 Your daily trip to the mailbox during the summer has its counterpart at summer camps across the country, where campers eagerly await one of their favorite times of day: mail call.
-When you send mail to your children at camp, you help them feel connected to family and friends and reassure them of your support in their home away from home.
+When you send mail to your children at camp, you help them feel connected to family and friends and reassure them of your support.

 1. Send lots of letters.

 Campers (and counselors, if your grown child is now on staff) love to receive mail, so remember: There's no such thing as too many camp letters!
-If you went to camp as a child and have kept your camp letters, share them with your camper before the summer to help him or her get excited about writing and receiving mail at camp.
+If you went to camp as a child and have kept your camp letters, share them with your camper before the summer to help them get excited about writing and receiving mail at camp.

 2. The early bird wins!